-Hi, my name is Chandra Anton; I am the creator Contemporary Horsemanship.
-I am from Colorado Springs, CO and we just relocated to Wilmington, North Carolina.
+Hi, my name is Chandra Anton-Watson; I am the creator of Contemporary Horsemanship.
+I am from Colorado Springs, CO and we relocated to Wilmington, North Carolina.
 I use effective basic techniques to achieve success with all kinds of horses.
 I work with any type of horse or training situation including starting horses, problem solving, groundwork, and multiple disciplines of riding.

 I was on the back of a horse before I could walk.
 I started actually riding when I was 9.
 While I finally got my first horse when I was 11.
 I rode that horse everywhere from the moment I was out of school until the sunset.
-As my interest grew I rode as many different horses as possible.
+As my interest grew, I rode as many different horses as possible.
 I started taking lessons and started showing english pleasure.
-From there I moved on to try many different disciplines including barrel racing, eventing, western pleasure, hunter under saddle, hunter/ jumper, and dressage.
+From there I moved on to try many different disciplines including barrel racing, eventing, western pleasure, hunter under saddle, hunters, jumpers, and dressage.

 I’ve studied horse psychology and behavior extensively.
-By applying equine psychology to every exercise starting horses, groundwork, and riding becomes much easier and less stressful on the horse.
+By applying equine psychology to every exercise, starting horses, groundwork, and riding becomes much easier and less stressful on the horse.
 My training program is based around how the horse thinks.
-I use conditioning to teach horses how to respond to requests while remaining relaxed and attentive in a human environment.
+I use positive and negative reinforcement to condition horses to respond to requests while remaining relaxed and attentive in a human environment.
 I am interested and experienced in so many varieties of horsemanship that I could not pick just one.
-Good horsemanship is good horsemanship and as long as you have good basics you can become successful in any discipline.
+Good horsemanship is good horsemanship, and as long as you have good basics you can become successful in any discipline.
 I can help you on your way to achieving your dreams and goals with horses no matter if you are very discipline specific or want to experience all the horse world has to offer.

 Predator v.s.
 Prey

-As prey horses think that everything in the world is out to get them.
+As prey, horses think that everything in the world is out to get them.
 This is why we need to teach them coping abilities so they can handle life in our modern world.
 Predators and prey learn, interact, and behave differently from each other.
-While dogs and other predators like to receive a reward for good behavior horses learn from comfort or the release of pressure which is called negative reinforcement.
 As prey animals horses have a flight or fight instinct.
 This instinct tells them to run away first and ask questions later.
-If a horse is scared of something he is going to run away from whatever scared him until his is at a safe distance away or is at a place that he perceives as safe such as other horses, the barn, his pasture, or even the gate.
-If the horse is unable to run away he will revert to fighting to get away.
+If a horse is scared of something, he is going to run away from whatever scared him until his is at a safe distance away or is at a place that he perceives as safe such as other horses, the barn, his pasture, or even the gate which leads to comfort.
+If the horse is unable to run away, he will revert to fighting to get away.
 This is what happens when a horse gets scared when he is tied up, pulls back, feels constrained and tries to fight his way out.

-Horses have two sides to their brains a right and a left.
-Whatever you teach the left side of the horse you must also teach the right separately.
-This will help to create a well balanced horse.
 We need our horses to be responsive yet quiet.
 It’s our job to keep our horses balanced.
 Adjusting to the situation and to our horse’s reaction.
-If the horse is worried and wants to move around desensitize him until he relaxes.
-If the horse is lazy sensitize him and get him moving.
-If he wants to go right turn left.
+If the horse is worried and wants to move around, desensitize him until he relaxes.
+If the horse is lazy, sensitize him and get him moving.
+If he wants to go right, turn left.
 When the horse anticipates always do the opposite of what he thinks is going to happen.
-This way you will create a well balanced horse who will move out when you want him but is still quiet and safe.
+This way you will create a well balanced horse who will move out when you want him to but is still quiet and safe.